 To be dissipated is to be scattered, scatterbrained, scatterhearted.

-The self can be and is, in these times, spread out like a thin layer of Saran wrap over the minutia of life.
-We are the identityless people.
+In America we are the identityless people.
 The issue of personal and corporate identity is the crisis of our time.
 Our culture makes T.S.
-Eliot's "hollow people" look like the paragons of self-discovery.
+Eliot's "hollow people" look like paragons of self-discovery.

 "The measure of our identity, or our being (for here the two mean exactly the same thing) is the amount of our love for God.
 The more we love earthly things, reputation, importance, ease, success and pleasures, for ourselves, the less we love God.
 Our identity gets dissipated among a lot of things that do not have the value we imagine we see in them, and we are lost in them: we know it obscurely by the way all these things disappoint us and sicken us once we get what we have desired."
 (Quoted in Henri Nouwen, 36)

-Like Emilie Griffin once wrote, it's not life's failures that disappoint us, but life's achievements and successes, since once acquired we come to see they do not fulfill us in the way we imagined they would.
+Like Emilie Griffin once wrote, it's not life's failures that disappoint us, but life's achievements and successes, since once acquired, discover they do not fulfill us in the way we imagined they would.

 The dissipated, flat-as-a-pancake self becomes less and less in its never-satiated quest to consume more and more.
 Life blurs together.